 Wi-Fi deployment is fast, easy, and cheap compared to private cellular networks, making it an attractive choice where speed and economy are a priority.
 Private Wi-Fi networks are already used in factories, typically for noncritical applications.
 New Wi-Fi standards, including Wi-Fi 6, are being launched that offer significant enhancements.
 Wi-Fi 6 routers were on the market as of summer 2019,14 although client devices were not yet available.

 For operations such as these, 5G is the clear choice.
 5G works in these types of environments; all other technologies, including 4G and Wi-Fi, do not.
-And security, flexibility, and price considerations will likely drive these organizations to want to control their own networks.
+And security, flexibility and price considerations will likely drive these organisations to want to control their own networks.

 Several of 5G’s Release 16 capabilities will be crucial in industrial settings.
 Paramount among them is the ability to function in an environment filled with metal, which has stymied all prior generations of wireless technology.
 Another critical driver of adoption will be network slicing.
 Instead of allocating equal network share to each device, network slicing allows network performance to be assigned by priority.
 Top priority might go to remotely piloted vehicles operating at speed, while sensors and tracking devices could make do with lower speed or higher latency.